nemesisdb/nemesisdb/README.md

 # Design

 As of version 0.5, the engine is single threaded to reduce and simplify code.
-The thread is assigned to core 0, a future release will this configurable to manage multiple instances on multicore CPUs.
+The multihreaded version is collecting GitHub dust on the [0.4.1](https://github.com/nemesisdb/nemesisdb/tree/0.4.1) branch.

+The instance is assigned to core 0 by default but can be configured in the server [config](https://docs.nemesisdb.io/home/config).

 <br/>